Certificates of quality

 Pitch Pocket - A pocket of resinous sap

-confined within the grain of many conifers.
+confined within grain of many conifers.

 tree trunk.